Differentiable graph neural network simulator for forward and inverse modeling of multi-layered slope system with multiple material properties: Training

+The configurations shown in \Cref{fig:train_data_config}b-d are designed to represent multi-layered slope systems and to train the GNS to capture diverse runout modes and material interactions.
+Specifically, \Cref{fig:train_data_config}b simulates steep natural slopes composed of multiple layers, while \Cref{fig:train_data_config}c represents more gently sloping profiles. \Cref{fig:train_data_config}d models multi-layered systems with both left and right slopes, resembling dams and embankments.

+\Cref{fig:train_data_config}a considers a wide range of granular flow behaviors from collisional to frictional regimes, to establish generalizable representations of granular physics.
+This configuration targets slope systems with significant runout and velocity development, where collisional dynamics are likely.
+Previous studies (e.g., \cite{sanchez2020learning,choi2024graph,zhao2025physical}) also adopted this configuration to train the GNS for general granular flow simulations.
+Together, these randomized and layered scenarios expose the GNS to both general and targeted runout behaviors, aiming to enhance its ability to generalize across a range of slope systems.
+Example simulation results illustrating the deformation behavior for each configuration are presented in \Cref{fig:appendix_training_data}.

-In \Cref{fig:train_data_config}a, the gray range bars indicate the allowable variation in the height and width of rectangular granular masses.
-The black arrows represent the initial velocity $v_x, v_y$ applied to the body ranging from -15 m/s to 15 m/s.
-We randomly place up to three such rectangles per simulation.
-In \Cref{fig:train_data_config}b–d, the gray range bars show the spatial variation allowed for the vertices defining the slope geometries.
-Each configuration contributes 500 simulations.
-Configuration (a) focuses on frictional-collisional flow, while configurations (b–d) represent multi-layered slopes.
-In contrast, the fine-tuning dataset focuses on multi-layered slope scenarios and omits the configuration in \Cref{fig:train_data_config}a.
-Of the 1,000 simulations in the fine-tuning dataset, 250 follow the geometry in \Cref{fig:train_data_config}b, 250 in \Cref{fig:train_data_config}c, and 500 in \Cref{fig:train_data_config}d.
-For this final configuration, we extend the simulation domain width from 300 m (used in the base dataset) to 400 m to better capture longer runout trajectories.
+The fine-tuning dataset focuses on the scenarios in \Cref{fig:train_data_config}b-d and omits the configuration in \Cref{fig:train_data_config}a to focus the training on multi-layer slopes.
+Of the 1,000 MPM simulations in the fine-tuning dataset, 250 follow the geometry in \Cref{fig:train_data_config}b, 250 in \Cref{fig:train_data_config}c, and 500 in \Cref{fig:train_data_config}d.
+We extend the simulation domain width from 300 m (used in the base dataset) to 400 m to better capture potential longer runout trajectories.
+The fine-tuning stage also considers additional scenarios of column collapse runout (27 simulations) to complement the training.
+The column widths and heights range between 50 and 100 m.